 Open: Kicheche Valley Camp is open from 1st June till 31st March.

 Location: Kicheche Valley Camp is in the Naboisho Conservancy in the Masai Mara eco-system.
-The nearest airstrip is ol Sekii, just 10 minutes’ drive from the camp.
+The nearest airstrip is Ol Seki, just a 10 minutes drive from the camp.

 Rooms: There are 6 spacious, fully insect-proofed tents.
 They are equipped with wooden frame beds, bedside tables, luggage racks and rugs.
+A tent can be converted to quadruple on request.
 The en-suite bathrooms have showers, twin hand basins and flush toilets.
 There are large verandas.
 Mineral water is provided in guest tents each day.

 Activities: The camp offers game drives, nature walks with a Kicheche guide and an armed ranger and visits to local Maasai villages.
 It is possible to visit projects supported by Kicheche's Community Trust.